School Safety and Security

 Training and Crisis Plans:

 For many years, our schools have developed and maintained crisis plans to ensure that, should a crisis situation occur, staff are aware of what to do and what processes to follow.
 These crisis plans are reviewed frequently and updated on a regular basis to include information about new types of situations.
+Our staff are trained in conducting threat assessments and are trained in the run-hide-fight method when an emergency incident occurs.

 School Resource Officers: